Euro off lows in thin trade; Aussie eyes data

 SYDNEY High-beta currencies like the Australian dollar got off to a firm start in Asia on Wednesday, having outperformed their G3 counterparts as markets geared up for more policy action from major central banks.

 But among the three most liquid currencies in the world, the euro managed to fare the best.
 It was last at $1.2603, up from Tuesday's low of $1.2559.
-Immediate resistance is seen at $1.2693 (0.809 pence), a high reached on Friday after European leaders hammered out a deal to tackle the region's debt crisis.
+Immediate resistance is seen at $1.2693, a high reached on Friday after European leaders hammered out a deal to tackle the region's debt crisis.

 Against the yen, the single currency drifted up to 100.63, putting some distance from Tuesday's low of 99.89.